pivotal/docs-tap/tanzu-build-service/install-tbs.hbs.md

       --namespace tap-install
     ```

    Where:

-- `USERNAME` and `PASSWORD` are the username
+   - `USERNAME` and `PASSWORD` are the user name and password for the user that can write to the
-  and password for the user that can write to `KP-DEFAULT-REPOSITORY` which will be used at install time.
+   `KP-DEFAULT-REPOSITORY` used at install time.
-  For Google Cloud Registry, use `_json_key` as the username and the contents
+   For Google Cloud Registry, use `_json_key` as the user name, and the contents of
-  of the service account JSON file for the password.
+   the service account JSON file for the password.
    - `SERVER-NAME` is the host name of the registry server for the `KP-DEFAULT-REPOSITORY`.
 Examples:
-    * Harbor has the form `server: "my-harbor.io"`.
+       - Harbor has the form `server: "my-harbor.io"`.
-    * Docker Hub has the form `server: "index.docker.io"`.
+       - Docker Hub has the form `server: "index.docker.io"`.
-    * Google Cloud Registry has the form `server: "gcr.io"`.
+       - Google Cloud Registry has the form `server: "gcr.io"`.

 1. Use the following alternative configuration for `tbs-values.yaml`: